When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Royal Canin Sphynx

 There are very few breed-specific formulas for the Sphynx.
 However, Royal Canin does make a kibble that has a specially designed shape and size to fit in the Sphynx cat’s mouth.
 This kibble has a higher fiber content than any of the other options on our list.
 Because of this, it is better for adult cats as it may be too hard for kittens to digest.
-This kibble is made with rice, chicken by-product meal, chicken fat, as well as natural flavors, and fish oil.
+This kibble uses rice, chicken by-product meal, chicken fat, as well as natural flavors, and fish oil.
 It does contain corn.

 The Sphynx is an elegant, hairless kitty that requires top-quality nutrition.
 It is very important that owners pay attention to protein sources and the amount of fiber that these cats eat.
-They are known for developing digestive issues, including IBS, as well as having incredibly smelly bowel movements.
+They are prone to developing digestive issues, including IBS, as well as having incredibly smelly bowel movements.
 Because of this, owners will want to pay close attention to what these exotic-looking purr babies are eating.
 There are very few breed-specific formulas for the Sphynx.
 Fortunately for owners, there are plenty of high-quality, well-balanced, natural cat food options on the market.
 We have gone through a few but, of course, have not covered them all.
 Hopefully, what we have presented today will help you make the best decision on what to feed your gorgeous Sphynx.